kb-dk/access-digital-objects/image-delivery.md

 ## Constructing single image URIs

-The identifier of an image is found in an element called md:identifier (see the metadata section) with displayLabel="image" and displayLabel="thumbnail", respectively.
+The identifier of an image is found in an element called md:identifier (see the [metadata section](metadata-formats.md#identifiers) for more information on how to find them in the MODS section) with displayLabel="image" and displayLabel="thumbnail", respectively.

 ```
  <md:identifier displayLabel="image"